Chriscbr/blog/_posts/2024-06-30-biphasic-programming.md

 title: "Exploring biphasic programming: a new approach in language design"
 ---

 I've noticed a small but interesting trend in the programming languages space.
 I'm not sure how novel it is, but this pattern, which I'll refer to as "biphasic programming," is characterized by languages and frameworks that enable identical syntax to express computations executed in two distinct phases or environments while maintaining consistent behavior (i.e., semantics) across phases.
-These phases typically differ temporally (when they run), spatially (where they run), or both.
+These phases typically differ temporally (when they run), spatially (where they run), or both.[^1]

 "Biphasic programming" is a term I've coined, but I feel like it helps capture the essence of several languages.
-What's interesting is how it can be applied to different types of problems.
+What's interesting to me is how it can be applied to different types of problems.
 To illustrate the concept, I'll go through a few examples.

+[^1]: One can say that metaprogramming systems are related to biphasic programming.
+For example, C pre-processing can be thought of as biphasic programming in spirit since it allows you to run code in the pre-processor, a phase of compilation before runtime.
+But it doesn't satisfy the definition I've provided since the preprocessor only does textual substitutions, and C's preprocessor macros are limited -- #ifdef is quite different from a bona fide if statement.
+Lisp-style hygenic macros like those in Scheme and Racket, on the other hand, are expressed through functions that support the same expressiveness as the base language(s), so I think it would be fair to say Lisps provide some of the oldest examples of biphasic programming.

 ## Zig

 The first example is Zig.
 [Zig](https://ziglang.org/) is a systems programming language that lets you write highly performant code with relatively easy incremental adoption into C/C++ codebases.
 One of its main innovations is a fresh approach to metaprogramming called "comptime" which allows you to run ordinary functions at compile time.

-What makes comptime unique compared to preprocessing systems and macro systems like those in C, C++, and Rust is that it gives you the same [^1] expressivity of the base language through the "comptime" keyword, instead of introducing an entirely separate domain-specific language that only advanced users might want to learn.
+What makes comptime unique compared to preprocessing systems and macro systems like those in C, C++, and Rust is that it gives you the same [^2] expressivity of the base language through the "comptime" keyword, instead of introducing an entirely separate domain-specific language that only advanced users might want to learn.
 Here's a (silly) example from their docs:

-[^1]: According to the [Zig docs](https://ziglang.org/documentation/master/#comptime), comptime expressions are limited in some ways -- for example, they can't call external functions, include `return` or `try` expressions, or perform side effects.
+[^2]: According to the [Zig docs](https://ziglang.org/documentation/master/#comptime), comptime expressions are limited in some ways -- for example, they can't call external functions, include `return` or `try` expressions, or perform side effects.
 However, a large fraction of the language is available, and the included example shows that comptime functions don't need to be explicitly labeled as such, which helps make the feature feel more ordinary.

 ```zig
 const expect = @import("std").testing.expect;